tokio-rs/website/content/docs/getting-started/hello-world.md

 the connection and exit the program.
 (Closing the Telnet/TCP connection also causes socat to quit.)

-# Hello world in Rust
+# Let's write some code!

 Next we'll write some code to create a TCP stream and write “hello, world!” to the stream using Tokio.